Dover-Sherborn-Coding-Club/Mock_Hackathons/README.md

 1. You can use any module or library.
 I recommend you use APIs (if you don't know what that is, good it, or don't use any) to make a really good project.
 Only do that if you know how to use libraries.
 2. Don't copy and paste any code from the internet
 3. It's okay to use the internet as a reference

+If you are not coding this project, create a slideshow or a canva to present at next meeting.
+Make sure your idea can realistically be coded by someone of your skill level.